Millenium MPS-750X PRO Review

 Conclusion

-For less than 800 euros, the price-quality ratio of this kit remains very good.
-You won't find an electronic drum kit with these specifications and for this price anywhere else.
+For less than 800 euros, the price-quality ratio of the Millenium MPS-750X PRO remains very good.
+An electronic drum kit with these specifications and for this price you will not find anywhere else.

-It may be worth it to free up your budget and take the Millenium MPS-1000, in consideration.
-For an extra 200 dollars you get an extra tom and cymbal, a more extensive drum module, larger toms, 40 preset kits and a choice of 3 designs.
+It might be worth freeing up some budget and considering the Millenium MPS-1000 .
+For 200 euros more you get an extra tom and cymbal, a more extensive drum module, larger toms, 40 preset kits and the choice of 3 designs.